 These procedures may include lumbar punctures, bone marrow aspirates and bone marrow biopsies.
-The evening before a scheduled procedure a nurse from clinic will call you to review your current health status, verify the procedure, medications, scheduled appointment time and discuss the time at which you may have nothing further to eat or drink before the scheduled procedure.
+The evening before a scheduled procedure, a nurse from clinic will call you to review your child's current health status, verify the procedure, medications, scheduled appointment time and discuss the time at which your child may have nothing further to eat or drink before the scheduled procedure.